-The BP oil spill and its impact will be felt in the Gulf of Mexico region for years, if not decades.
-In the months after the Deepwater Horizon drilling rig exploded off the coast of Louisiana in April 2010, it's estimated that almost five million barrels of oil gushed from the seabed and into the Gulf, making it the worst oil spill in history.
-Now that the flow of oil has stopped, the scope of the catastrophe is coming into focus, and attention is turning to how things will play out in the court system.
+The April 2010 BP oil spill and its impact will be felt in the Gulf of Mexico region for decades.
+In the months after the Deepwater Horizon drilling rig exploded off the coast of Louisiana, it's estimated that almost five million barrels of oil gushed from the seabed and into the Gulf, making it the worst oil spill in history.
+After the flow of oil stopped, the scope of the catastrophe came into focus, and regulatory agencies as well as the courts started to have their say.

-This article looks at some of the legal issues raised by the BP oil spill, including legal options for businesses and individuals looking to get back on their financial feet after the oil spill.
+This article looks at some of the legal issues raised by the BP oil spill, including options for businesses and individuals affected by the disaster, and the latest developments concerning sanctions against BP.
 (For in-depth information on filing a claim with BP's $20 billion compensation fund, see Nolo's article BP Oil Spill: Filing a Claim With BP's Compensation Fund.)

 The BP Oil Spill: Types of Lawsuits

-The BP oil spill has already prompted the filing of thousands of lawsuits.
-Businesses and workers have seen their livelihoods suffer or even disappear in Louisiana, Mississippi, Alabama, Florida, and Texas.
-Families and individuals in the Gulf region worry about the health hazards posed by the chemicals used to disperse and clean up the oil.
-And, with its dubious distinction as the largest environmental disaster in U.S. history, the BP oil spill has inflicted immeasurable devastation on the Gulf's coastline, wetlands, wildlife, and ecosystems.
+The BP oil spill prompted the filing of thousands of lawsuits.
+Businesses and workers saw their livelihoods suffer or even disappear in Louisiana, Mississippi, Alabama, Florida, and Texas.
+Families and individuals in the Gulf region worried about the health hazards posed by the chemicals used to disperse and clean up the oil.
+And, with its dubious distinction as the largest environmental disaster in U.S. history, the BP oil spill inflicted immeasurable devastation on the Gulf's coastline, wetlands, wildlife, and ecosystems.

 - Lost business profits and individual income losses.
-Thousands of businesses and workers in the Gulf region have filed lawsuits against BP, seeking repayment for profits and income that were lost because of the oil spill.
-These plaintiffs include companies and employees in the commercial fishing, shrimp, and oyster industry; and charter boat operators, hotels, tourist attractions, rental property owners, and other businesses in popular resort areas.
-These businesses and individuals may also be eligible to file a claim with BP under a fund that's been set up to help those whose financial livelihood has suffered because of the spill.
+Thousands of businesses and workers in the Gulf region filed lawsuits against BP, seeking repayment for profits and income that were lost because of the oil spill.
+These plaintiffs included companies and employees in the commercial fishing, shrimp, and oyster industry; and charter boat operators, hotels, tourist attractions, rental property owners, and other businesses in popular resort areas.
+Many of these businesses and individuals were also eligible to file a claim with BP under a fund set up to help those whose financial livelihood suffered because of the spill.
 (See "BP Compensation Fund: Filing a Claim," below.)

 - Environmental damage.
-A number of lawsuits have been filed over the environmental damage inflicted by the spill -- including damage to coastline, wetlands, wildlife, and other harm to the ecosystem in the Gulf region (and related fines and cleanup orders from the federal government).
-The Justice Department is currently weighing its options for filing civil and criminal lawsuits against BP and other companies responsible for the spill, including actions for violations of the Oil Pollution Act of 1990, the Clean Water Act, and the Endangered Species Act of 1973.
+A number of lawsuits were filed over the environmental damage inflicted by the spill -- including damage to coastline, wetlands, wildlife, and other harm to the ecosystem in the Gulf region (and related fines and cleanup orders from the federal government).

 Oil Spill Lawsuits: Who Is Being Sued?

 When it comes to lawsuits over the 2010 Gulf of Mexico oil spill, BP is front and center because of its high-profile role in the disaster -- not to mention its deep pockets and its reputation as a global business power.
-Current estimates have BP setting aside about $32 billion to cover cleanup, legal claims, fines, and other costs related to the spill.
-So, clearly BP is planning on taking the brunt of the legal blame -- and the biggest financial hit -- for contributing to the worst oil spill in the nation's history.
+Some estimates had BP setting aside about $32 billion to cover cleanup, legal claims, fines, and other costs related to the spill.

 But there are other parties that might be on the legal hook and are already targeted in lawsuits over the spill.
 These include: